Dans-labs/dariah/docs/Functionality/Workflow.md

             is forbidden.

             ??? explanation
+                Here we have said that a stalled assessment cannot be submitted.

+                ??? details
-                Here we say that a stalled assessment cannot be submitted.
-For the sake of clarity, here is the rule that says when an assessment is `stalled`:
+                    For the sake of clarity,
+                    here is the rule that says when an assessment is `stalled`:

                     ```yaml
                       workflow:
                         read:
                           - inspect: master
                             method: hasDifferent
                             linkField: contrib
                             otherTable: contrib
                             otherField: typeContribution
                             myField: assessmentType
                             value: null
                             workflow:
                               stalled: true
                               stalledReason: assessment type is different from contribution type
                     ```

-                In words: if an assessment has an `assessmentType` field with a different value that the `contributionType` field of its master contribution, then the assessment counts as stalled.
+                    In words: if an assessment has an `assessmentType` field with a different value than the `contributionType` field of its master contribution,
+                    then the assessment counts as stalled.

 ??? abstract "manageWorkflow"
     When the web server loads, it makes sure that correct workflow information is